Joe Martin (writer): Artistic career

-Martin's professional directing and producing credits for Open Theatre/CITE and Open Theatre/TUTA over 15 years included some of his own plays and adaptations: an epic play about the guillotine, Anatole's Lover: The Receiver; Parabola: Tales of the Wise and the Idiots (a dance theatre work choreographed by Anne Bassen); The Match Girl's SNOW QUEEN—created with DC composer Anna Larson--Woyzeck, with a score for live brass by Larrance Fingerhut, Three Plays by Brecht (or "The Wedding/The ChalkCross/The Beggar"), a touring production of Quartet by Heiner Mueller—both directed by Serbian ex-pat director Zejlko Djukiic, and later Strindberg's A Dream Play and Rumi's Mathnavi.
+Martin's professional directing and producing credits for Open Theatre/CITE and Open Theatre/TUTA over fifteen years included some of his own plays and adaptations: an epic play about the guillotine, Anatole's Lover, The Receiver, Parabola: Tales of the Wise and the Idiots (a dance theatre work choreographed by Anne Bassen), The Match Girl's SNOW QUEEN – created with D.C. composer Anna Larson--Woyzeck, with a score for live brass by Larrance Fingerhut, Three Plays by Brecht (or "The Wedding/The ChalkCross/The Beggar"), a touring production of Quartet by Heiner Mueller—both directed by Serbian expatriate director Zejlko Djukiic, and later Strindberg's A Dream Play and Rumi's Mathnavi.